Wireless Energy Transfer Beamforming Optimization for Intelligent Transmitting Surface: Power consumption model

 \subsection{ITS power consumption}

 The power consumption of the passive ITS can be attributed to the control board, the drive circuit, and the phase-shifting elements \cite{Wang.2024,Wang2.2023}.
-The control board allows the configuration and control of the ITS and generates the clock signal required for proper synchronization.
-The drive circuit applies the computed phase shifts to the ITS elements.
-Moreover, the passive elements adjust the properties of the impinging electromagnetic signal, \textit{e.g.}, phase, amplitude, and polarization, which can be accomplished using different technologies.

 The power consumption of the control board is typically assumed to be constant, whereas that of the driver circuits varies depending on the specific circuit requirements for each passive element technology, the number of control signals needed, the number of passive elements sharing a common control signal, and the capacity of each driver to generate control signals \cite{Wang.2023}.
-Meanwhile, the power consumption of the passive reflective elements depends on the particular technology used to implement them which can be positive-intrinsic-negative diode (PIN) diodes, varactor diodes, and RF switches.
+Meanwhile, the power consumption of the passive reflective elements depends on the particular technology used to implement them which can be positive-intrinsic-negative (PIN) diodes, varactor diodes, and RF switches.
 For instance, the power consumption when using PIN diodes is affected by the number of required diodes to achieve different polarization modes, the resolution of each passive element, and the number of on-state bits in the coding state of the elements \cite{Wang.2024}.
 Implementations based on RF switches require the consideration of the polarization mode, number of cells, and inherent power consumption of individual switches \cite{Wang.2024}.
 In contrast, when using varactor diodes, the power consumption is negligible even for many elements \cite{Pei.2021}.

 Herein, we model the power consumption of the ITS as

 where $P_\mathrm{ctrl}$ captures the power consumption of the control board and that of the drive circuits, whereas $P_\mathrm{cell}$ denotes the power consumption of the passive reflective element.